JonKing93/DASH/docs/Tutorials/kf2/blend.md

 ### 1. Static Covariance Estimates

-You can estimate covariance for an ensemble and associated proxy estimates using the "dash.estimateCovariace" command.
+You can estimate covariance for an ensemble and associated proxy estimates using the "dash.estimateCovariance" command.
 Here the syntax is:
 ```matlab
 [C, Ycov] = dash.estimateCovariance(X, Ye);
 ```